 - 1. The purpose of this Practice Note is to assist the auditor to develop an approach to the audit of the financial statements of retirement schemes, with particular focus on those registered under the Mandatory Provident Fund Schemes Ordinance (MPFSO) and the Occupational Retirement Schemes Ordinance (ORSO). - 2.
-This Practice Note also provides guidance relevant to the auditor's other reporting responsibilities under the MPFSO and the ORSO: - a. the MPFSO - i. the auditor's report on compliance with prescribed capital adequacy requirements pursuant to sections 18 and 115 of the Mandatory Provident Fund Schemes (General) Regulation (General Regulation); - ii. the auditor's report on a review of the trustee's report on control objectives and internal control measures pursuant to section 113 of the General Regulation; and - iii. the report by the auditor of a service provider under section 74(5)(b) of the General Regulation. - b. the ORSO - i. the report by the auditor appointed by the administrator under section 20(1)(b) and 20(3) of the ORSO; and - ii. work of the employer's auditor under section 20(7A) of the ORSO.
+This Practice Note also provides guidance relevant to the auditor's other reporting responsibilities under the MPFSO and the ORSO:

+a. the MPFSO

+- i. the auditor's report on compliance with prescribed capital adequacy requirements pursuant to sections 18 and 115 of the Mandatory Provident Fund Schemes (General) Regulation (General Regulation); - the auditor's report on a review of the trustee's report on control objectives and internal control measures pursuant to section 113 of the General Regulation; and - iii. the report by the auditor of a service provider under section 74(5)(b) of the General Regulation.

+b. the ORSO

+- i. the report by the auditor appointed by the administrator under section 20(1)(b) and 20(3) of the ORSO; - ii. work of the employer's auditor under section 20(7A) of the ORSO; and - iii. the report by the auditor under paragraph 1A of Part 1 and paragraph 2A of Part 2 of Schedule 1 to the ORSO.